How To Ask For No Gifts This Holiday (And What To Do With Gifts You Don’t Need)

 Holiday messaging is often about more: more food, more parties, and most of all, more stuff.
 But sometimes, it’s necessary to draw a line and say enough is enough.
-Whether it’s swelling closets, shrinking budgets, or just the sheer overwhelm of stepping into a retail store in 2021, many of us find ourselves wanting less this time of year.
+Whether it’s swelling closets, shrinking budgets, or just the sheer overwhelm of stepping into a retail store, many of us find ourselves wanting less this time of year.

 If you’re feeling the pressure of wish lists, there are some ways to reduce (maybe not eliminate) material gifts this year.
 The most difficult part is getting your gift-happy loved ones on board—but it can be simplified with direct and thoughtful conversations.

 Here’s how to ask for no gifts (or fewer gifts!) and what you can do with items you receive that may not be right for you or your family in this season of life.

 How To Ask For No Holiday Gifts